Battle of Remagen: Battle west of the Rhine

-On 1 March 1945, of the 22 road and 25 railroad bridges across the Rhine, only four remained standing: the Hohenzollern Bridge in Cologne (destroyed by the Germans on 6 March); the Rhine Bridge at Bonn (blown up by the Germans on the evening of 8 March); and the Crown Prince Wilhelm Bridge at Urmitz (destroyed by the Germans on 9 March); the Americans would capture the Ludendorff Bridge at Remagen on 7 March.
+On 1 March 1945, of the 22 road and 25 railroad bridges across the Rhine, only four remained standing: the Hohenzollern Bridge in Cologne (destroyed by the Germans on 6 March), the Rhine Bridge at Bonn (blown up by the Germans on the evening of 8 March), the Crown Prince Wilhelm Bridge at Urmitz (destroyed by the Germans on 9 March) and the Ludendorff Bridge at Remagen.
 In early March, units assigned to Operation Lumberjack, including the U.S. Army's 9th Armored Division, were tasked with mopping up elements of the German Army trapped on the west bank of the Rhine and to prevent a counterattack against the Ninth Army's flank.

 To the south of the First Army, Lieutenant General George Patton's Third Army would also support Montgomery's advance across the Rhine.
 But the First Army had been delayed by two weeks when the Germans released water from the Rur river dams, flooding the valley below and slowing down the advance of Hodges' units.

 During the two weeks that the valley was flooded, Hitler refused to allow Gerd von Rundstedt, Commander-in-Chief of the Western Front, to withdraw German forces to the east side of the Rhine.
 Hitler believed that this move would only delay the inevitable fight and ordered Von Rundstedt to fight where his forces stood.
-By the time the flooding subsided and the U.S. Ninth Army was able to cross the Rur on 23 February, other Allied forces were also close to the Rhine's west bank.
+By the time the flooding subsided and the U.S. Ninth Army was able to cross the Ruhr on 23 February, other Allied forces were also close to the Rhine's west bank.
 The German divisions on the Rhine's west bank were cut to pieces.
 About 280,000 German troops were captured and another 120,000 were killed, wounded, or missing in action.